 Porcelain dental veneers – These thin outer shells can straighten and beautify your front teeth and smile.

 Root canal – If the root has been exposed or infected by the cracked tooth, a root canal may be necessary to repair and save the tooth.

 A chipped tooth causes loss of bone structure and potentially creates new chips in other teeth.
 If a chipped tooth is severe enough, it may affect nerve function inside a tooth.

 What happens if you don’t fix a chipped tooth?

 If you do not fix a chipped tooth, it can cause excessive damage to the tooth.
 Chips in teeth damage dental pulp, which may cause damage to blood vessels, nerves, and tissue.
 It can also cause infection.

 Will a small chipped tooth smooth out?

 Small chips in teeth may smooth out over time.
 Dentists can also use a bond to add to the tooth to disguise any chipping.

 Schedule a Dental Exam and Chipped Teeth Consultation

-At Sowell Sensational Smiles, you’ll discover many solutions for a chipped or cracked tooth.
-Just like thousands of your friends and neighbors throughout Plano, Dallas, Frisco, and Southlake County.
+You’ll discover many solutions for a chipped or cracked tooth at Sowell Sensational Smiles.
 Call now for a complimentary consultation at (972) 382-6855 or request an appointment online.